mikgeo2012/Sheets-API/README.md

 ## Goal

-Create API to edit a google sheet
+Create REST API to edit a google sheet